 Main picture: Vessels at anchor in Algoa Bay

 Without question, the operation of the “harbour” in the 1840s was archaic by nineteenth century standards.
-The clamour for the erection of jetties was persistent and insistent yet these calls fell on deaf ears.
+The clamour for the erection of jetties was persistent yet these calls fell on deaf ears.
 It stands to reason that the lack of jetties delayed the process of loading and unloading vessels to such an extend that the turnaround time in the Bay could extend to as much as a month.
-It is little wonder that ship owners clamoured for a more productive method of operation.
+It is little wonder that ship owners demanded a more productive method of operation.

 In order to systematise the harbour operations, on the 6th February 1844, the Governor, John Montegu, issued the proclamation entitled “Notice to Mariners.
 Fort Instructions for Algoa Bay.”